-Although we now consider quiche to be a classic French dish, it originated in Germany (the medieval Kingdom of (Lothringen).
-Under German rule, and which the French later renamed Lorraine.
+Although we now consider quiche a classic French dish, it originated in Germany (the medieval Kingdom of (Lothringen).
+Under German rule, which the French later renamed Lorraine.
 The word ‘quiche’ comes from the German ‘Kuchen,’ which means cake.
 If you add onion, you have quiche Alsacienne. (source) Map link

 Ingredients for four people

 Four dl (240 grams) – (8,47 oz) of all-purpose flour